qredo/signing-agent/docs/usage.md

   ...
 ```

-The Secrets Manager secret (i.e., `signAgentConfig` in this example) needs to be setup in advance.
+The Secrets Manager secret (i.e. `signAgentConfig` in this example) needs to be set up in advance.
 To do this, on the AWS console:

 1. Create a KMS customer-managed key to be used to encrypt the Secrets Manager secret
 2. Create the Secrets Manager secret, naming it and including the KMS key from step 1